Swaraj-Shinde/Python-Fundamentals/README.md

 # Python-Fundamentals
-will follow lectures of cs61a.org and corey scafers yt playlist
+cs61a.org and corey scafers yt playlist